A plan to rescue former Red Flame Army general Wei Zheng was quickly drawn by Mei Changsu.

 “Say no more, let Xia Jiang do his job,” the emperor ordered.

-With the emperor’s permission, Xia Jiang wasted no time to lay siege to Mei Changsu’s residence.
+With the emperor’s permission, Xia Jiang wasted no time laying siege to Mei Changsu’s residence.

 Yet before the guards had a chance to break in, the gate opened, and Mei Changsu was standing there, alone, calmly.

 Xia Jiang knew the president of the kingdom’s most powerful kung fu sect had a few awesome bodyguards and expected a fierce battle in order to detain the man.
 He didn’t prepare for this.
 “You — are, ready?” that was all he could say.